-➤ Medical Records

-TFS Human Resources (HR) maintains medical records in College Station, TX.
-All records are be kept confidential and retained for at least the duration of employment plus 30 years.

-Training Records

-- TFS HR maintains training records indefinitely through an online training management system-TrainTraq. - o Completed training will be recorded in TrainTraq, the record will include: - \checkmark the dates of the training sessions; - ✓ an outline describing the material presented, and; - ✓ the name of the trainer. - o Employees have access to their training records in TrainTraq.

-Transfer of Records

-TFS is a state agency and is not expected to cease doing business; however, if it does and there is no successor agency to receive and retain the records for the prescribed period, the HR Department Head will arrange for the legally required transfer of training and medical documents in accordance with Texas A&M University System (TAMUS) directives.
+- Medical Records - Employee Development, in conjunction with Texas A&M AgriLife Human Resources maintains medical records in College Station, TX.
+All records are to be kept confidential and retained for at least the duration of employment plus 30 years. - All employees whose job duties have been identified in Annex A or B must complete the Hepatitis B Acceptance Form.
+A copy will then be provided automatically to the EHSO. - Training Records - Employee Development maintains training records indefinitely via TrainTraq. - Employees have access to their training records in TrainTraq. - Transfer of Records - Texas A&M Forest Service is a state agency and is not expected to cease doing business; however, if it does and there is no successor agency to receive and retain the records for the prescribed period, Texas A&M AgriLife Human Resources will arrange for the legally required transfer of training and medical documents in accordance with Texas A&M University System directives.